David Robertson (writer)

-David Alexander Robertson (born 12 January 1977) is an Indigenous author, public speaker, and two-time winner of the Governor General's Literary Award from Winnipeg, Manitoba.
+David Alexander Robertson (born 12 January 1977) is a Canadian author and public speaker from Winnipeg, Manitoba.
+He has published over 25 books across a variety of genres and is a two-time winner of the Governor General's Literary Award His first novel, The Evolution of Alice, was published in 2014.
 Robertson is a member of the Norway House Cree Nation.

-He has published over 25 books across a variety of genres.
-His first novel, The Evolution of Alice, was published in 2014.
+Early life and education

+Robertson was born in Brandon, Manitoba to a Swampy Cree father and mother of Scottish, Irish and English ancestry.
+He grew up in Winnipeg with summers spent in Melita, Manitoba.
+Robertson graduated with a BA from the University of Winnipeg in 1999.

 Career

 Robertson's young adult and children's works are widely used in libraries and classrooms across Canada, especially his graphic novels.
 His works often grapple with hard and violent histories, including the residential school system in Canada.
 Robertson's graphic novels include the 7 Generations series, the Tales From Big Spirit series, and Betty: The Helen Betty Osborne Story, which tells the true story of a young Indigenous woman who was abducted and brutally murdered by four young men in 1971.

 Robertson has contributed to several anthologies, including Manitowapow: Aboriginal Writings From the Land of Water and Love Beyond Body, Space, and Time: An LGBT and two-spirit sci-fi anthology.
 His work has been featured in CV2 and Prairie Fire.
 He has written articles for the Toronto Star, CBC, and Book and Periodical Council's Freedom to Read site.

-Robertson also works as Publishing & Communications Manager at the Manitoba First Nations Education Resource Centre and is writer and host of the Kíwew podcast.
+Robertson is the editorial director of a children's imprint for Penguin Random House Canada.
+He is writer and host of the Kíwew podcast.